Gauhati-University/touchless-water-disp/README.md

 # Touchless Water Dispenser
 ## Description
-Touchless Water Dispenser using Arduino and a Solenoid valve automatically opens and closes a faucet so that we can wash our hands safely and prevent spread of coronavirus disease.
-For detecting our hand when placed just below the valve we use an ultrasonic sensor and that leads to opening the valve.
+Touchless Water Dispenser using Arduino and a solenoid valve automatically opens and closes a faucet so that we can wash our hands safely and prevent spread of coronavirus disease.
+For detecting a hand / body, an ultrasonic sensor is used.

-## Materials Required
+## Materials Used
 * Arduino
 * HC-SR04 ultrasonic sensor
 * Transistor: BC547